ppy/osu-wiki/wiki/FAQ/en.md

 _In-game interface of osu!mania_

-osu!mania is the third game mode added to osu!, after osu!taiko and osu!catch game modes.
+_osu!mania_ is the third game mode added to _osu!_, after _osu!taiko_ and _osu!catch_ game modes.

 This mode has been widely used in almost all of the major rhythm games.
 It require good hand and/or leg coordination where the notes (with their quantity depending on BPM and difficulty) move on a conveyer.
 With this, the player will have to press the correct key for that specific note in time.
-Though the game mode was originally made as an imitation of the Beatmania style of playing, osu!mania allows changing the number of keys (this means it can be made to look more like Guitar Hero \[5 keys\] or Dance Dance Revolution \[4 keys\] and so on).
+Though the game mode was originally made as an imitation of the _Beatmania_ style of playing, _osu!mania_ allows changing the number of keys (this means it can be made to look more like _Guitar Hero_ \[5 keys\] or _Dance Dance Revolution_ \[4 keys\] and so on).

-When converting an osu!standard beatmap, the default key range would be around 4 to 7 keys.
+When converting a non-specific beatmap, the default key range would be around 4 to 7 keys.
 With the [xK][xK wikilink] game modifier, the player can manually set the number of keys from 1 to a total of 9 keys with a score multiplier reduction.
 However, this game modifier will not work with osu!mania-specific beatmaps.
 With the [Co-Op][Co-Op wikilink] game modifier, the stage will be split in two.
 This will use Co-Op's control scheme and will allows the player to play from 2 to a total of 18 keys with a score multiplier reduction.
 Do note that while the preset number of keys will not be doubled on osu!mania-specific beatmaps, it will split the stage in two (left stage priority if odd-numbered), use Co-Op's control scheme, and no score multiplier reduction.

 #### Basic explanation
 ##### Playfield